inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 our children.
 A priest asked: What is Fate, Master?
 	And the Master answered:
-	It is that which gives a beast of burden its reason for existence.
+	It is that which gives a beast of burn its reason for existence.
 It is that which men in former times had to bear upon their backs.
-	It is that which has caused nations to build byways from City to City upon which carts and coaches pass, and alongside which inns have come to be built to stave off Hunger, Thirst and Weariness.
+	It is that which has caused nations to build byways from City to City upon which carts and coaches pass, and alongsi which inns have come to be built to stave off Hunger, Thirst and Weariness.
 	And that is Fate?  said the priest.
 	Fate...
-I thought you said Freight, responded the Master.
+I thought you said Freight, respond the Master.
 	That's all right, said the priest.
 I wanted to know what Freight was too.
 		-- Kehlog Albran, "The Profit"
-I have sacrificed time, health, and fortune, in the desire to complete these Calculating Engines.
-I have also declined several offers of great personal advantage to myself.
-But, notwithstanding the sacrifice of these advantages for the purpose of maturing an engine of almost intellectual power, and after expending from my own private fortune a larger sum than the government of England has spent on that machine, the execution of which it only commenced, I have received neither an acknowledgement of my labors, not even the offer of those honors or rewards which are allowed to fall within the reach of men who devote themselves to purely scientific investigations...
+I have sacrificed time, health, and fortune, in the sire to complete these Calculating Engines.
+I have also clined several offers of great personal advantage to myself.
+But, notwithstanding the sacrifice of these advantages for the purpose of maturing an engine of almost intellectual power, and after expending from my own private fortune a larger sum than the government of England has spent on that machine, the execution of which it only commenced, I have received neither an acknowledgement of my labors, not even the offer of those honors or rewards which are allowed to fall within the reach of men who vote themselves to purely scientific investigations...

-If the work upon which I have bestowed so much time and thought were a mere triumph over mechanical difficulties, or simply curious, or if the execution of such engines were of doubtful practicability or utility, some justification might be found for the course which has been taken; but I venture to assert that no mathematician who has a reputation to lose will ever publicly express an opinion that such a machine would be useless if made, and that no man distinguished as a civil engineer will venture to declare the construction of such machinery impracticable...
+If the work upon which I have bestowed so much time and thought were a mere triumph over mechanical difficulties, or simply curious, or if the execution of such engines were of doubtful practicability or utility, some justification might be found for the course which has been taken; but I venture to assert that no mathematician who has a reputation to lose will ever publicly express an opinion that such a machine would be useless if ma, and that no man distinguished as a civil engineer will venture to clare the construction of such machinery impracticable...

-And at a period when the progress of physical science is obstructed by that exhausting intellectual and manual labor, indispensable for its advancement, which it is the object of the Analytical Engine to relieve, I think the application of machinery in aid of the most complicated and abtruse calculations can no longer be deemed unworthy of the attention of the country.
+And at a period when the progress of physical science is obstructed by that exhausting intellectual and manual labor, indispensable for its advancement, which it is the object of the Analytical Engine to relieve, I think the application of machinery in aid of the most complicated and abtruse calculations can no longer be emed unworthy of the attention of the country.
 In fact, there is no reason why mental as well as bodily labor should not be economized by the aid of machinery.
 - Charles Babbage, Passage from the Life of a Philosopher